What is on a healthy grocery list?

 1. Fresh or frozen vegetables

 These should include green leafy vegetables, such as spinach, kale, romaine lettuce, as well as a variety of colorful vegetables like green broccoli, red beets, orange squash and white cauliflower and mushrooms.
 The more colorful your grocery cart, the healthier your meals will be.

 Canned vegetables are not the best choice, especially if they have added ingredients, but they are an okay choice if they fit better in your budget or the veggie you are looking for is not available in the other forms.
 There is some concern about the BPA found in the can linings being a health risk, so look for cans with a BPA-free label.

 2. Fresh or frozen fruit

 This is another way to get some colorful foods and fiber into your grocery cart, as well as to satisfy your sweet tooth in a healthy way.
-Choose fruits when they are in season when you can and if you are watching your weight, focus on lower glycemic fruits like apples and berries.
+Choose fruits when they are in season, and if you are watching your weight, focus on lower glycemic fruits like apples and berries.

 As with vegetables, canned fruits are not the best choice, but if you buy them, be sure they are packed in their own juice rather than sugary syrup, which lowers their health benefits.